About The North Star Food Hub

 The North Star Food Hub's Steering Committee provides guidance and recommendations on development, implementation, and operational aspects of the Food Hub.
 The project is currently funded through a NYS grant, administered by Cornell Cooperative Extension of Jefferson County.

-Black River Valley Natural Foods, based out of Lyons Falls, has been retained to provide staffing and assist local producers in the four-county region to expand existing markets and find new markets for produce, value-added products and meats.
+Black River Valley Natural Foods, based out of Lyons Falls in Lewis County provides the staffing and assists local producers in the four-county region to expand existing markets and find new markets for produce, meat, and value-added products (like maple, cheese, jams and condiments) .